Green Dome

-The Green Dome (ٱَلْقُبَّة ٱلْخَضْرَاء, /acw/) is a green-coloured dome built above the tombs of the Islamic prophet Muhammad and the first two Rashidun caliphs, Abu Bakr and Umar.
-The dome was built above Aisha's house where Muhammad is believed to have died and been buried.
-It is located in the southeast corner of Al-Masjid al-Nabawi in Medina, present-day Saudi Arabia.
+The Green Dome (ٱَلْقُبَّة ٱلْخَضْرَاء, /acw/) is a green-coloured dome built above the Sacred Prophetic Chamber (al-Hujra al-Nabawiyya al-Sharifa) enclosing the burial tombs of the Prophet Muhammad and the first two Rashidun caliphs, Abu Bakr and Umar.
+The dome was built above Aisha's house, where Muhammad gave his last breath and was buried.
+It is located in the southeast corner of the Prophet’s Mosque (al-Masjid al-Nabawi) in Medina, present-day Saudi Arabia.
 Millions visit it every year, since it is a tradition to visit the mosque after or before the pilgrimage to Mecca.